Hussien-K11/Simple-SIEM-Simulation/README.md

 - **CIS Control 13.8** – Monitor and alert on anomalous DNS activity

 **Logic Summary:**
-- Use regex to identify encoded or random-looking domains
+- Use regex to detect base64-style or randomised subdomains
-- Match against high-risk TLDs
+- Flag risky TLDs like `.ru`, `.xyz`, `.top`
-- Filter for DNS failures such as `NXDOMAIN` and `SERVFAIL`
+- Filter for failed DNS response codes such as `NXDOMAIN` and `SERVFAIL`

 <details>
 <summary>View DNS Rule 1 Screenshots</summary>